dotnet/docs-maui/docs/user-interface/graphics/images.md

 > The <xref:Microsoft.Maui.Graphics.Platform.PlatformImage> type isn't supported on Windows.

 In this example, the image is retrieved from the assembly and loaded as a stream.
 The image is downsized using the <xref:Microsoft.Maui.Graphics.IImage.Downsize%2A> method, with the argument specifying that its largest dimension should be set to 150 pixels.
 In addition, the source image is disposed.
 The downsized image is then saved to a stream.

+> [!NOTE]
+> Android and iOS can only save images to JPEG and PNG format.